Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 # 🧠 AI-Powered Talent Intelligence System

-An explainable AI system for semantic resume matching, hybrid candidate ranking, and recruiter-facing insights — designed to reduce manual screening effort and time-to-fill, eliminate keyword bias, and improve quality of hire.
+An explainable AI system for semantic resume matching, transparent talent ranking and recruiter facing hiring insights,  designed to reduce manual screening effort and time to source and screen.
+It eliminate keyword bias  and improves quality of hire.
+The system also provides talent insights like canddiate distribution by experience, location and salary expectation by Geography, job role and Industry type.

 ---